You don’t have a soul, Doctor. You are a soul. You have a body, temporarily.”Walter M. Miller Jr., A Canticle for

 Sharpening a blade free-hand is a zen-like activity.
 It requires observation.
 It requires muscle memory.
 It requires consistency.
 It requires composure.
 It requires meditative focus.
-And at the pinnacle, it requires one to feel and hear a hidden place that cannot be seen, where destruction creates order; where nothing becomes something.
+And at the pinnacle, it requires one to feel and hear work being done in a place we cannot see, a place where destruction creates order; where nothing becomes something.

 Some will disagree with my beliefs about free-hand sharpening, especially the machinist-types, the scribblers and gurus promising instant results in a few hours for the price of a book, DVD, or class, and the purveyors of sharpening jigs disinclined to work without “training wheels.”
 No mystery there.
 So I won’t even try to please everyone, just professional woodworkers.

 When professional woodworkers gather in the presence of edged tools, they often talk about sharpening techniques and rare stones, and they are always curious about the quality of other men’s tools.
 In Japan, it is considered rude to pick up another’s tools and examine the edges, or even to look at them too hard, but the desire is always there nonetheless because it is human nature to compare oneself to one’s peers.

-Indeed, much can be learned about a man’s quality standards and skill from his blades.
+Indeed, much can be learned about a man’s quality standards and his skills from his blades.
 Perhaps the condition of one’s tools gives a tiny glimpse into the owner’s character.

 What do your tools say about you?
-They are terrible gossips, you know. (ツ)
+Some are terrible gossips, you know. (ツ)

 The journey will continue in Part 3 with wisdom from a celebrity and pictures of pretty swords.